 This perspective resonates closely with the Zen Buddhist ethos, highlighting the value of complete engagement in the present moment, deriving happiness from ordinary experiences, and attaining a state of flow and balance in life.

-What Ikigai Is NOT (It’s Not the Popular “Ikigai Venn Diagram”)
+This is NOT Ikigai (It’s Not the Popular “Ikigai Venn Diagram”)

 The popular Ikigai Venn diagram that people often refer to is not an accurate depiction of what ikigai truly is.